 This is a bigger problem with simple bots that follow a script.
 But it can still exist in AI-driven bots.

 At the end of the day, people like dealing with other people.

 Live agents tend to result in a high customer satisfaction rating.
 On top of that, 77% of people say they won’t make a purchase if they can’t interact with a human if they have questions.

 Chatbots can only help with answering questions.
 They’re not programmed to do anything beyond that, especially where decisions need to be made.

 If you run a business where customers end up asking for opinions on something like is Product X better than Product A, an automated system isn’t going to provide an answer.
-At best, it will provide a list of features that each product has, but won’t be able to provide more information than that.
+At best, it will provide a list of chat features that each product has, but won’t be able to provide responses to specific questions

 Live agents are similar to chatbots, but with humans on the other end answering all the questions that come in.
 Like bots, live agents help provide potential customers with any problems or questions that they have while they’re on your website.

 Using live agents requires having people around to answer questions as they come in.
 68% of people take advantage of live chat when it’s available.
 63% of people are likely to return to a website because of their live chat experience.

 73% of people prefer to deal with a live agent when seeking customer service.
 People prefer to deal with a real person because it’s easier to build a relationship with one.
 Customers prefer the personalization of human support and communication.